sarroyavet/Allometry/DATA/ReadME.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This research was supported by French Research National Agency (Agence Nationale de la Recherche, ANR) Grant No. ANR-20-CE10-0008, through the project BioDesign.
+This research was supported by the French Research National Agency (Agence Nationale de la Recherche, ANR) Grant No. ANR-20-CE10-0008, through the project BioDesign.

 <p align="right">(<a href="#readme-for-data-folder">back to top</a>)</p>